• Does the RSPCA have animal welfare standards for salmon?

 • Does the RSPCA have animal welfare standards for farmed fish?

-The commercial collection of fetal bovine serum refers to the collection of blood from fetal calves at abattoirs for the commercial production of blood serum.
-Because the blood of unborn calves has only been exposed to its mother’s blood coming to it across the placenta, fetal blood is free of…
+The commercial production of fetal bovine serum starts with the collection of blood from fetal calves at licensed abattoirs.
+Because the blood of unborn calves has only been exposed to their mother’s blood coming to them across the placenta (which filters out most bacteria and viruses), fetal blood is free…

 • What is the RSPCA Approved Farming Scheme?